JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 Other notable changes inlcude:

-- a new Mardown Export format
+- a new Markdown Export format
 - the Medline/Pubmed importer imports PMID as well,
 - Performance improvements when indexing linked files
 - Clicking on a field in the integrity check now jumps to the corresponding field in the entry editor